ziso1011/llvm-project/Abgabe Julian/docs/4_fast_track.md

 When a thread $t$ reads from a variable $x$, FastTrack distinguishes between four cases.

 - **Subsequent reads from the same epoch**: This happens, when the reads happen within the same and epoch.
 The reads might be from the same thread or from different threads, as long as their logical clock values are the same.
-In this case, $R_x$ is an epoch and $R_x$ is not updated, as the read happened in the same epoch as the read before it.
+In this case, $R_x$ is an epoch and $R_x$ is just updated to the current read epoch.
 No race conditions may occur in this case.
-In this case, no race condition may occur.

     These cases make up 78% of all read operations and require nearly no computing resources at all.
 If this case is true, no further computations or checks need to be done and the handling of the read operation by FastTrack is finished.